jup-ag/welcome-partners/README.md

 ![example-PR](/assets/welcometosolana1.jpg)

 ## Some things we look at
+We aim to safeguard our users and provide a more efficient method to add you to the list, please indicate by commenting any of the following in the PR.
 - Community engagement by Jupiter Catdets or Twitter/X
 - Consistent/increasing count of unique users
 - Audited